openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 ### IR v10 Compatibility

-OpenVINO API 2.0 also supports models in IR v10 for backward compatibility.
+API 2.0 also supports models in IR v10 for backward compatibility.
 So, if a user has an IR v10, it can be fed to OpenVINO Runtime as well (see [migration steps](common_inference_pipeline.md)).

 Some OpenVINO Development Tools also support both IR v10 and IR v11 as an input:
 - Accuracy checker also supports IR v10, but requires an additional option to denote which API is used underneath.